garylaw022722/FYP_IVE/README.md

 Step 2: right click>Resolve Reference Problem

-Step 3: selected the jar file to resolve one by one.
+Step 3: selected the jar file to resolve each row one by one.

 Step 4: go to phpMyadimin and create a database called FYP